 EQ: Discover the (Not-So) Secret Weapon to Leadership Success

-What is Emotional Intelligence (EQ)?
-This enlightening session will introduce you to the concepts of Emotional Intelligence, its importance to your job and its role in a successful organization.
-Learn the specific skills involved in EQ and its relationship to leadership effectiveness.
-In addition, you will learn the business case for developing EQ and its impact on the firm’s bottom line.
-Discover this (not-so) secret weapon to your firm’s success!
+This enlightening session will introduce you to the concepts of Emotional Intelligence, its importance to your job, your leadership effectiveness and its role in a successful organization.
+Learn the specific skills involved in EQ and its impact on the organization’s bottom line.

 Emotional Intelligence (EQ): The Cornerstone of Executive Presence